Colombia

 Health Care

-Insecurity Insight monitors attacks on health care in Columbia, and based on its data, the Columbia chapter (in English and Spanish) of the 2024 Safeguarding Health in Conflict Coalition (SHCC) report Epidemic of Violence identified 18 incidents of violence against or obstruction of health care in Colombia in 2024.
-In 2024, health facilities were attacked seven times and emergency medical services were attacked on seven occasions.
-The actual number of incidents and the severity of the problem are likely much greater.
+Insecurity Insight monitors attacks on health care in Columbia, and based on its data, the Columbia chapter of the 2025 Safeguarding Health in Conflict Coalition (SHCC) report Care in the Crosshairs identified 28 incidents of violence against or obstruction of health care in 2025.
+Among incidents reported in 2025, health facilities were attacked ten times, seven health workers were killed and were 15 kidnapped.
+The actual number of incidents and the severity of the problem are likely greater, because attacks on healthcare may not have been reported in some locations and conflict-related service closures may not have been reflected in the data, while cuts to United States Agency for International Development (USAID) funding further reduced the presence of health care providers and the operation of health facilities.

 Published every two weeks, Insecurity Insight’s Attacks on Health Care New Brief tracks global threats and violence as well as protests and other events affecting the delivery of and access to health care.
 Explore our interactive map to see where incidents happened.